Analytics Without Surveillance

 The analytics service processes everything behind the scenes, completely invisible to the visitor and completely unreachable from the outside.

-Here’s something I didn’t expect: ad blockers block privacy-respecting analytics too.
+Ad blockers block privacy-respecting analytics too.

 Umami doesn’t use cookies.
 It doesn’t track individuals.
 It doesn’t share data with anyone.
 But major blocklists (EasyPrivacy, uBlock Origin, AdGuard) include rules targeting Umami specifically.
 The blockers don’t evaluate ethics.
 They match patterns:

-When the Configuration Lies to You
+When the configuration lies to you

 rollup.tracker.config.js